gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 swear on my blood I will!"

 Jaromir laughed.
 "Go ahead.
-The *Uremme Bech* survived the Pilots' war---it will survive a fall.
+The *Uremme Bech* survived the Pilots' war—it will survive a fall.
 And then it will call to us, and we will find it, and all you will have done is delay us by a few days."

 She hesitated.
 "Erileine…" her father pleaded.
 Vurt caught her eye